hkellaway/PinballMap-iOS-Explo/PinballMap/Pods/HottPotato/README.md

 ### Discussion

 HottPotato simply wraps `URLSession` and leverages some preferred context and patterns.
-Namely, it assumes we're making HTTP requests and that we're receiving JSON back.
+Namely, it assumes we're making HTTP requests, we're receiving JSON back, and our requested models conform to`Decodable`.
 Additionally, it uses the `Result` type in its response.

+Why?
+Because this is a typical setup for applications & libraries I've worked on.
+Plus, I'm a big fan of the `Result` type.

 #### Retrieving JSON

-Internally, HottPotato retrieves JSON - if you'd rather used it to query this data, simply:
+Internally, HottPotato retrieves JSON - if you'd rather use it to retrieve JSON, simply:

 ```swift
 guard let request = resource.toHTTPRequest() else {